Are you a busy birth professional who cares for women pregnant after a cesarean?

 Through this process, we can increase VBAC access one parent at a time and even reverse hospital VBAC bans.

-Existing - and future - VBAC Facts online continuing education trainings so you can easily get up to speed on the evidence (nursing contact hours available which are accepted by all nursing boards in the United States as well as many doula, childbirth education, and midwifery organizations as well the midwifery Bridge Certificate)
+Online continuing education trainings so you can easily get up to speed on the evidence (nursing contact hours available which are accepted by all nursing boards in the United States as well as many doula, childbirth education, and midwifery organizations and the midwifery Bridge Certificate)

-Monthly Grand Rounds featuring an in-depth review of recently published research so you can effortlessly incorporate new evidence into your practice and speak intelligently about the facts with clients and colleagues
+Grand Rounds featuring an in-depth review of the most relevant recently published research so you can effortlessly incorporate new evidence into your practice and speak intelligently about the facts with clients and colleagues

 Community Forum where you can collaborate, exchange ideas, and receive support from like-minded birth professionals who also value increasing VBAC access